KopiasCsaba/ccp_audio_system_manual/for_technicians/troubleshooting.md

     * Turn off "TRUE TONE"
     * Select the right color profile: "sRGB-IEC..." for the extended display.
 * The projector's image mode is sRGB
-    * Use the remote control, press "MODE" button and select sRGB.
+    * Use the remote control, press the "MODE" button and select sRGB.

 <div style="page-break-after: always;"></div>